ThisWeekGhana.com becomes the D-O-T

 The occurrences at the same time of two similar political crises, in Niger and Honduras, must prompt one to ask the US to state clearly her standards for support of democracy in the Third World.

-The US issued a statement that said Niger's President Tandja “has undermined a decade of good government in his attempts to stay in power beyond the legal limit.”
-The US, however, said nothing similar about President Zaleya’s attempt “to stay in power beyond the legal limit,” which attempt has caused his ouster.
+The US, in a statement, said Niger's President Tandja “has undermined a decade of good government in his attempts to stay in power beyond the legal limit.”

-Mr. Tandja seized power in Niger under the pretext that “Niger's independence was under threat,” and has proceeded to rule with emergency powers.
-He has suspended parliament and the courts to enable him to conduct a referendum to extend his rule.
-In this regard, the US disapproval of his acts was correct.
+Thereafter, he suspended parliament and the courts to enable him to conduct a referendum to extend his rule.
+For this reason, the US disapproval of his acts was correct.

-President Tandja has already ruled Niger for ten years, two years longer than a US president and at 71 would have exceeded the retirement age in Ghana by 11 years.
-But, he is on track to use his presence as the president to help change the rule.
+President Tandja has already ruled Niger for ten years, two years longer than a US president and at 71 would have exceeded the normal retirement age for the average in Ghana by 11 years.
+But, here he is on his way to use his presence as the president to help change the law.

-Certainly, this is a bold move for power; except, it is happening in Africa where political attitudes are more compliant and dictators come at a dime a dozen.
+Certainly, this is a bold move for power.
+But this is Africa.
+Such political happenings are prevalent.
+And attitudes on this continent are more compliant to allow dictators to flourish at a dime a dozen.
 Tandja will win the referendum.

 America has correctly called Tandja’s move a coup against democracy.
-Elsewhere, there is very little uptick in condemnation.
-The AU has responded in its usual lackadaisical manner and the loss of the constitution in Niger has stirred little passion among constituencies in Africa.
+Elsewhere, there is very little movement in condemnation.
+The AU has responded in its usual lackadaisical manner and the loss of the constitution in Niger has stirred little passion among the other constituencies in Africa.

-Understandably, this is Africa, a continent that is used to the longevity of the big man in office and where acts of political bullies are always non-events.
+Understandably, this is Africa, a continent that is used to the concept of the big man and where acts of political bullies in the office are, therefore, always non-events.

-In South and Central America, the Zeleya ouster has become a big political event and the leaders of the Organization of American States (OAS) are reacting accordingly.
+It seems Zelaya ouster in Honduras has become a big political event and the leaders of the Organization of American States (OAS) are reacting accordingly.
 Hugo Chavez of Venezuela, a presidential term limit removal enthusiast, is championing Zeleya’s cause.

-The constitutional crisis started when Zelaya's, after failing to have his proposed referendum declared legal, nevertheless asked the Army to distribute the ballots.
+After failing to have his proposed referendum declared legal by parliament, Zelaya, nevertheless, asked the Army to distribute the ballots.
 The Army chief refused and was fired.

-Zaleya's attempt to extend the presidential term is seen as criminal because the presidential term is one of seven articles of the Honduran constitution that cannot be repealed or amended, according to Octavio Sánchez, a lawyer and a former presidential adviser (2002-05) and minister of culture (2005-06) of the Republic of Honduras.
+Zelaya's attempt to extend the presidential term was illegal because the presidential term is one of seven articles of the Honduran constitution that cannot be repealed or amended, according to Octavio Sánchez, a lawyer and a former presidential adviser (2002-05) and minister of culture (2005-06) of the Republic of Honduras.

 He went on to explain the term " Continuismo – the tendency of heads of state to extend their rule indefinitely – has been the lifeblood of Latin America's authoritarian tradition.
 The Constitution's provision of instant sanction might sound draconian, but every Latin American democrat knows how much of a threat to our fragile democracies continuismo presents."